-Importance the Cervical Screening Programme
+Importance of Continuing with the Cervical Cancer Screening Programme

 Although it has been a worrying couple of weeks for Irish women, Professor Donal Brennan explains why it is vital for women to continue with the cervical screening programme.
 This article first appeared on The Journal.ie and has been reproduced with the kind permission of both the Author and The Journal.ie.